ROCKTAKEY/lsp-latex/.github/issue_template.md

 ```emacs-lisp
 (setq lsp-latex-texlab-executable-argument-list '("-vvvv" "--log-file" "/path/to/texlab.log"))
 ```
+After it, do your reproduction procedure.

-After that, delete these comments.
+Then, delete these comments.